SindyPin/RRGitH/README.md

 Where users can get help with your project? - Through the links shown on the project and/or with me via GitHub collaboration.

-How users can get started with the project? - Downloading the generated results.

 Who maintains and contributes to the project? - Sindy Licette Piñero.

 More info... inside the project...